gentoo/policy-guide/user-group.rst

 accounts.
 New assignments in that range need to be explicitly approved by the QA lead, in response to a justified request from the developer.

-The range 101..499 is provided for regular use by packages.
+The range 101..749 is provided for regular use by packages.
 The assignments from this range follow the following rules:

 1. A developer can select an arbitrary free UID/GID from this range.
-   If in doubt, it is recommended to select successive numbers from 499 downwards.
+   If in doubt, it is recommended to select successive numbers from 101 upwards.

 2. Unless there is a very good reason not to, matching users and groups should use the same number.
 It is acceptable to leave gaps